michiganboy/data-dragon/README.md

 - **output/tokens.json**: Cached authentication tokens
 - **output/summary-report.json**: JSON data that could be used for generating additional reports
 - **output/summary-report.csv**: CSV report of all detected risks with detailed context information
+- **output/reports/security-report.pdf**: PDF security report with visualizations (when using --pdf option)

 The CSV report includes: